pxlit-projects/project-Ozkanhlm/README.md

 If you want to run the local frontend, you need to uncomment the frontend section in the `docker-compose.yml` file first.
 Otherwise, you can leave it as is.

-Then, run `docker compose up -d` to start the Docker containers (frontend and databases)."
+Then, run `docker compose up -d` to start the Docker containers (frontend and databases).

 ### Forntend